-Fred Graft is Owner and CEO of Worthington Energy Consultants (WEC) which he founded in 2011.
+Fred Graft is the founder of Worthington Energy Consultants (WEC).
 Under his guidance, WEC has grown to manage over 3 billion kWh of electricity for our clients and continues to grow and expand various value-added services and products.

 Fred started his business career in the cattle industry exporting heifers and bulls to many foreign countries.
 Fred utilized a small fleet of airplanes to fly buyers around the country to conduct business efficiently.
 Fred’s philosophy of honesty and character brings his ability to conduct business with a “hand shake” throughout the organization.

-Prior to forming WEC, Fred was affiliated with two commercial real estate management and brokerage firms.
+Prior to forming WEC in 2011, Fred was affiliated with two commercial real estate management and brokerage firms.
 CB Richard Ellis and Equity Inc. Fred also successfully developed a residential and commercial real estate brokerage which he sold prior to starting WEC.

 Fred’s attitude that WEC can offer something to all companies, large and small, has helped WEC grown its client base throughout state agencies, fortune 500 corporations, all the way to the local pizza shop.
 More importantly to Fred though, are his three sons and six grandchildren.
 Fred resides in Worthington, Ohio.

-Craig Grant is a Worthington, OH native.
-After high school graduation, Craig left for Marine Corps boot camp in Paris Island, SC and infantry training school at Camp Lejeune in North Carolina.
-In 1991, he graduated from THE Ohio State University and was honorably discharged from USMC Reserves.
+Craig Grant is a Worthington, Ohio native.
+In 1991, Craig graduated from THE Ohio State University and was honorably discharged from the United States Marine Corps Reserves.

-Craig spent several years in Chicago, IL following his college graduation.
-Eventually, he moved back to Upper Arlington, OH in 1999 and has lived there ever since.
-After selling his ownership position in a startup plastics company, Craig joined an energy broker in 2011 and was hired away by a Fortune 100 energy supplier in 2013 as a power focused Business Development Manager.
-After four years of corporate life, Craig brings a wealth of experience and knowledge to Worthington Energy Consultants (WEC).
+Craig lived in Indianapolis and Chicago following college, moved back to Columbus in 1999, and has lived there ever since.
+After ten years in the plastics industry, Craig took a position with an energy broker in 2010 and soon thereafter was hired by the largest energy supplier in North America and Fortune 100 company in 2013 as a Business Development Manager.
+After four years of corporate life, Craig joined Worthington Energy Consultants (WEC) and brings a wealth of experience and knowledge to the organization.